SupratimDas20/Pizza_Sales/README.md

 ## Project Overview:

 The Pizza Sales Analysis project leverages a multi-table database to analyze order patterns, customer preferences, and inventory management, ultimately improving operational efficiency by 80%.
-By using SQL queries, the project extracts, manipulates, and analyzes data, enabling the generation of insightful reports, identification of trends, and support for informed decision-making in pizza sales operation.
+By using SQL queries, the project extracts, manipulates, and analyzes data, enabling the generation of insightful reports, identification of trends, and support for informed decision-making in pizza sales operations.

 ## Key Features: